New

 Vendor compliance protects property management companies from legal, financial, and reputational risks.
 When vendors lack proper insurance, licenses, or safety practices, the liability often falls on the property management company.

-For example, an uninsured contractor can leave your PMC paying out-of-pocket, while unsafe vendors destroy tenant and owner trust.
-Compliance stops these risks before they start, the first line of defense for every property team.
-Even well-run compliance programs can miss subtle warning signs.
-These seven compliance red flags that put properties at risk highlight the most common gaps to watch for.
+For example, an uninsured contractor can leave your PMC paying out of pocket, while unsafe vendors erode trust between tenants and owners.
+Compliance stops these risks before they start.
+It is the first line of defense for every property team.

 What Vendor Compliance Really Means in Property Management

-Vendor compliance in property management means ensuring that every vendor meets the legal, financial, and operational standards required to work on a property.
-At a minimum, this includes insurance, licensing, safety, and regulatory obligations.
+Vendor compliance in property management means ensuring that all vendors meet the legal, financial, and operational standards required to work on a property.

 • Insurance, licensing, and certifications: Vendors must provide up-to-date Certificates of Insurance (COIs), state licenses, and trade certifications before approval.
-However, many teams still rely on outdated spreadsheets and email reminders to manage Certificates of Insurance.
-Why Manual COI Tracking Is Broken (& How To Fix It) will show you exactly why manual methods fail and what works instead.
+Many teams still rely on spreadsheets and email reminders, which fail at scale.

-• Health, safety, and environmental standards: Vendors must follow occupational safety rules and environmental regulations to protect tenants and staff.
+• Health, safety, and environmental standards: Vendors must comply with applicable occupational safety and environmental regulations to protect tenants and staff.

 Without clear compliance checks, property managers risk non-compliance with state laws, local safety codes, or tenant rights, exposing properties to preventable disputes.